KushBhandari15/KushBhandari15/README.md

 ### Hi there 👋

-I'm Kush Bhandari, a pre-junior studying Computer Science at the University of Cincinnati.
+I'm Kush Bhandari, a junior studying Computer Science at the University of Cincinnati.

 🌱 Currently Learning: